chaos-indivisvm/chaos-docs/docs/training/std-3.md

 #### Controls:
 {: .no_toc .text-delta }

++ On first attach, you will be presented with a popup menu of options and a list of commands in local.
+These can be accessed again by typing /1 menu and /1 vhelp respectively.
 + /1hp Sets how much health of what type you’ll deploy with
-+ /1 wep sets which hull mount you'll deploy with
++ /1 wep allows you to select which hull mount you'll deploy with.
+Selecting a new hull weapon will issue a temp attach request to the user.
+The user must accept the temp attachment in order to use the hull mount (or sponson).
   + Hull mounted weapons:
     + Heavy Bolter: Exactly like the one on the Chimera
     + Heavy Flamer: Ditto
-    + Lascannon (leave this blank until we know what it actually does):
+    + Lascannon: Bruh same
     + Autocannon (leave this blank until we know what it actually does):
     + Whatever the hell else Dread tech-heresies in here:
++ /1 sponsons will attach sponson turrets to either side of the tank, and allows you to select what they are.
+These are effectively 2 further hull-mounted weapons of your choice.
+This option WILL reduce the speed and turning rate of the vehicle.
++ /1 dozer will attach a bulldozer blade to the front of the vehicle.
+This will allow your vehicle rams to cause LBA damage (5 damage per tick) to whatever you strike and continue to push into.
+These also incur a speed and mobility penalty to the vehicle, which stacks with the sponson penalty.

-+ Left click to fire coaxial heavy stubber
++ Left click to fire coaxial heavy stubber (where applicable) or main turret weapon for turrets that do not possess a co-ax.
-+ ‘E’ to fire hull-mounted heavy bolter
++ ‘E’ to fire hull-mounted weapon
-+ ‘C’ to fire vanquisher cannon
++ ‘C’ to fire main turret weapon on turrets that possess a coaxial stubber
-+ ‘1’ to select cannon shell
++ ‘1’ to select cannon shell (if applicable)
   + HE operates similarly to a fragmentation rocket, and is used for anti-infantry.
   + AP delivers 50 AT to whatever it strikes, and 10 AT on a splash.